 When a permit becomes effective, monitoring requirements are of the immediate period of the permit effective date.
-Where the monitoring requirement for an effluent characteristic is Monthly or more frequently, the Discharge Monitoring Report shall be submitted by the 25^{th} of the month following the sampling.
-Where the monitoring requirement for an effluent characteristic is Quarterly, Semi-Annual, Annual, or Yearly, the Discharge Monitoring report shall be submitted by the 25^{th} of the month following the month following the month following report shall be submitted by the 25^{th} of the month following the monitoring period end date.
+Where the monitoring requirement for an effluent characteristic is Monthly or more frequently, the Discharge Monitoring Report shall be submitted by the $25^{\text{th}}$ of the month following the sampling.
+Where the monitoring requirement for an effluent characteristic is Quarterly, Semi-Annual, Annual, or Yearly, the Discharge Monitoring report shall be submitted by the $25^{\text{th}}$ of the month following the sampling.